How to Protect Trees? A Reference to Understanding the status of protected trees

-Trees play an essential role in our environment, providing shade, clean air, and aesthetic value to our surroundings.
-However, not all trees are equal and some carry extra protection status, which makes it illegal to carry out any work without permission.
-If you are considering having a tree removed, it’s essential to understand the protection status of the tree in question, and what steps you’ll need to follow to be in compliance with the laws.
-In this article, we’ll help you understand the process of discovering whether a tree is secured and the steps you need be doing to make sure that you comply with the law.
+Trees play a crucial part in the environment, providing shade, clean air and aesthetic value our surroundings.
+However they are not all alike and some have an additional status of protection, making it illegal to carry out any work without permission.
+If you’re considering having a tree removed, it’s essential to understand the status of protection for the tree in question, and what steps you’ll need to take to ensure compliance with the law.
+The following article we will help you understand the process of determining whether a tree is safe and exactly what steps you will need be doing to make sure that you comply with the law.

 What exactly is a tree that is protected?

-A protected tree is one that has been subjected to certain legal controls It is illegal to works on a tree without having the appropriate permissions.
-There are two types of protection a tree could be protected by - preservation and protection orders that are statutory.
+A protected tree has been subjected to certain legal controls It is illegal to work on such a tree without obtaining the necessary permissions.
+There are two kinds of protection that a tree could be protected by - preservation and protection orders that are statutory.

-As a matter of statutory protection, trees are protected by laws and in the hands of Tree Preservation Orders (TPOs).
-TPOs are issued by local authorities in order to protect trees of significant public value and ensure they are not destroyed or damaged.
+In the context of the law trees are protected by law and are under the control of Tree Preservation Orders (TPOs).
+TPOs are put in place by local authorities to safeguard trees of significant public value and to ensure that they do not get destroyed or damaged.

 Preservation orders

-Preservation orders are like TPOs in that they are issued through the secretary of state for the Environment.
-Preservation orders for trees are considered to have an exceptional worth and are therefore protected from any kind of work, including cutting down.
+Preservation orders are similar to TPOs but are set up through the secretary of state for the Environment.
+Trees with preservation orders are considered to have exceptional value and are protected from any kind of work, including the felling.

-To determine if trees are protected, you must to determine if the tree is subject to a TPO or preservation orders.
-This can be accomplished by contacting your municipal authority, and asking them to check their archives.
+To determine if a tree is protected, you must to determine if the tree is subject to an TPO or preservation order.
+This can be done by contacting the authorities in your area and asking them search their archives.

 TPO search

-To search for a TPO, you can contact your local Tree and Woodland officer of the local authority.
-They will be able to tell you if the tree is protected.
-They’ll also be able to advise you about the next steps to do if your tree is protected.
+To find the TPO, you can contact an Tree and Woodland officer from the local authority.
+They will inform you if the tree is protected.
+They will also be able to advise you on the next steps to take if the tree is protected.

 Preservation order search

-If you are looking for a preservation permit, you must contact Secretary of State, Department of the Environment.
-They will determine whether the tree is in the protected zone and provide you with the required information and guidelines.
+If you are looking for a preservation permit, you must contact secretary of state for Environment.
+They will be able to inform you whether the tree is in the protected zone and will provide the information you require and direction.

 FAQs: